 BiggerPockets Free vs Pro vs Premium - Membership Options Explained

-• FREE: The BiggerPockets free membership will give you access to the community forum and blog, investor-friendly agents, financing options, along with rental property analysis calculators (which includes 5 reports).
+FREE: The BiggerPockets free membership will give you access to the community forum and blog, investor-friendly agents, financing options, along with rental property analysis calculators (which includes 5 reports).
 With materials centered around real estate investing at all stages of the journey, both new and experienced investors can gain free access to a plethora of materials on the website in the form of blog articles, webinars and podcasts as well as join topical discussions in the community forums to expand their knowledge further.
 The platform also features Ultimate Beginner’s Guides which are geared towards helping you understand the ins and outs of a variety of real estate topics.

-• PRO: The BiggerPockets Pro membership comes in 2 forms, either a discounted annual fee of $390, or a monthly fee of $39, which works out to $468 annually.
 This option is for experienced investors who are looking to get access to pinpointed resources, a variety of investment calculators that can help you decide on your next deal, property management software which includes tenant screening capabilities, as well as access to the BiggerPockets marketplace where you can search and post listings.

-• PREMIUM: The Premium membership is geared towards real estate agents, hard money lenders ad investment companies who are looking to grow their network and get more leads.
+PREMIUM: The Premium membership is geared towards real estate agents, hard money lenders, contractors and investment companies who are looking to grow their network and get more leads.
 Those with a Premium membership will have a company profile to showcase their business, be able to connect and network with qualified investors, message anyone you have connected with, run ads across the site and become a featured agent, get unlimited access to webinars on real estate investing and business management and list properties in the marketplace to find prospective buyers.
 A Premium membership will cost you $99 per month and require you to sign up for 12 months.

 BiggerPockets Advantages